GlykeriaStr/CV/README.md

 In the hospitality industry, I was faced with a lot of environments and situations I was unfamiliar with and had to adapt quickly.

+#### **Team Player**

+I pride myself in being a good and supportive team player.
+It has been many times thoughout Makers Academy when my teammates or fellow students needed help and I was always happy to explain whatever I could.
+This skill has also been very useful in my acting career.
+When I was working at the National Theatre, one member of the cast couldn't speak English very well so I was translating,helping them with their lines and was there during rehearsals even if I wasn't personally needed to assist with the rehearsal.

 #### Languages

 - English: Full professional fluency